Newborn Screening Information for Providers:

 The Minnesota Newborn Screening Program uses blood collection standards developed specifically for newborn screening programs by the Clinical and Laboratory Standards Institute.

 The primary goal of these standards is to ensure the quality of blood spots collected from newborns.
-Poor quality specimens place an unnecessary burden on the birth provider, potentially delaying the detection and treatment of an affected infant.
-If our staff receive a specimen of poor quality, we will request a repeat sample from the birth provider.
+Poor quality specimens interfere with the screening process, potentially delaying the detection and treatment of an affected infant.
+If our staff receive a specimen of poor quality, we will request a repeat specimen from the birth provider.

 Proper specimen collection technique as outlined by the Clinical and Laboratory Standards Institute include the following steps: